 At the garden I just focus on the thing that I’m going grow, the plants and crops that I’m going to plant so my mind is not thinking on any other things just how I got to get it done.
 (Pa)

 It’s very valuable for me because when I’m tending the garden I’m working hard I forget about my distress and depression...
-I know that someone like me who is over 50 its difficult to find a job and tending the garden it’s the only way to release my stress and frustration, irritation… It contributes to my emotional, I feel like my emotional is stable now (Mai)
+I know that someone like me who is over 50 it’s difficult to find a job and tending the garden it’s the only way to release my stress and frustration, irritation… It contributes to my emotional, I feel like my emotional is stable now (Mai)

 Growing green things keeps my mind green and growing.
 (Aatma)